ServiceNow Connector for SSIS

 Video Tutorial - Integrate ServiceNow data in SSIS

-• How to download / install required driver for ServiceNow integration in SSIS
+• How to download and install the required PowerPack for ServiceNow integration in SSIS

 Prerequisites